abdullahsafi/PeerWise_Group_Performance/README.md

 | avg_rating     | The average student-given rating of a student-published question          |
 | AcademicMark   | A mark assigned by academic staff to a student's question based on its quality |
 | Answer         | The correct answer of a question    |

-**Meeting times:**

-- Sunday nights where possible
-- When the team can't do Sunday nights, we meet Monday nights

-**Tasks:**

-- Tasks defined and assigned in Issues board
-- All group members should complete the tasks in mini assignments